-According to notes from the 1960‘s, the medieval manuscript was thought to date from the early 13th century, and contain text from Peter Comestor's bible history.
-However a visit from Peter Kidd, an independent manuscripts scholar in residence at the Getty Research Institute last Summer, revealed much more about this item, and cast it in a whole new light.
+According to notes from the 1960s, the medieval manuscript was thought to date from the early 13th century and contains text from Peter Comestor's bible history.
+However, a visit from Peter Kidd, an independent manuscripts scholar in residence at the Getty Research Institute last Summer, revealed much more about this item and cast it in a whole new light.

 What was found on the back of the first page, beside the table of contents, gave us a suddenly vivid picture of what the manuscript was and where it had come from.
 A single line reads "de S(an)c(t)o Oswaldo. de Nostel" meaning "Belonging to St Oswald's, Nostell".

 The Augustinian priory of Nostell in Yorkshire, England, was founded in the early 12th century and dedicated to St Oswald, an Anglo-Saxon King of Northumbria.
 John Burton’s Monasticon eboracense: and the ecclesiastical history of Yorkshire, 1758, which the Library also holds a copy of, describes the priory as follows:

 "The place in which this priory was founded is said to have been very woody and full of game of all kinds; and having been chosen from its retiredness by a few hermits, they built themselves a little hall, and an oratory or church…"

 The way that the text is arranged on the page, suggests that the manuscript dates from as early as 1200, making it certainly the oldest book in the Library.
 Although it is not elaborately illuminated, there are passages that have been highlighted as important by manicules (pointing fingers).
 Peter Kidd casts further light on what we can learn about the owners of the book: